deangilmoreremix/update3.0-new/replit.md

 Preferred communication style: Simple, everyday language.

+## Design Preservation Requirements

+**CRITICAL**: The AI Goals page and InteractiveGoalCard designs are finalized and must NOT be changed:

+- **InteractiveGoalCard Component**: Uses original Goal interface with fields like `businessImpact`, `agentsRequired`, `estimatedSetupTime`, `roi`, `prerequisite`, `realWorldExample`
+- **AIGoalsPage Component**: Features enhanced header with glass effects, gradient backgrounds, and structured Card layout
+- **Original Design Elements**: All hover animations, backdrop-blur effects, gradient styling, and component structure must be preserved exactly as provided in attached design files
+- **Field Mapping**: Goal object structure and property access patterns are finalized and should not be modified

+Any updates must maintain the exact visual design and component structure provided by the user.

 ## Recent Changes

 ### June 29, 2025 - Complete UI Consistency with Modern Pill-Shaped Buttons and Enhanced Detail Pages